Player Development Plan

 Also known as: individual development plan, PDP

-The value of writing the plan down, rather than keeping priorities as a vague mental list, is accountability and honest tracking over time — it is much easier to notice real progress, or the lack of it, against a specific written target than against a general sense of "getting better."
+The value of writing the plan down, rather than keeping priorities as a vague mental list, is accountability and honest tracking over time.
+It is much easier to notice real progress, or the lack of it, against a specific written target than against a general sense of "getting better."
 Development plans work best when revisited and adjusted periodically rather than set once and forgotten, since priorities should shift as a player's biggest limiting skill changes.

 Example